nocturnaltortoise/dentist-system/README.md

 - allow editing of total cost owed
 - "Record when a patient has paid their outstanding bill, such that their latest treatments have been paid for, and the total cost owed is now zero." - need to display this on the patient profile probably, so need an input box for this date.
 - record visit dialog
-- change date input on book appointment dialog to a JDatePicker